christianalfoni/EmptyBox/drafts/2016_09_04_The-case-for-function-tree.md

 You can pretty much use factories to create a domain specific language for the app.
 Some of these factories are so generic that they are actually part of function tree.

 ### Debounce
 Debounce allows you to hold an execution for a set time.
-If new executions are triggered on the same tree existing holding executions will go down the *discarded* path.
+If new executions are triggered on the same tree, existing pending executions will go down the *discarded* path.
 If no new executions are triggered within the time set, it will run down the *accepted* path.
 This is typically used for search typeahead.

 ```javascript